-How to Become an Offshore Paramedic: A Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary Expectations
+How to Become an Offshore Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

 For some EMTs, career changes need to come in the form of a complete change of pace and retraining for a new set of responsibilities.
 In addition, ambition and changing interests leave some EMTs seeking new challenges and skill sets, while others need nothing more than a change of location to create job satisfaction.